Lycée Seijo: History

-In the 1980s officials in the Alsace region sent an invitation for a Japanese school to establish itself there as a way of attracting Japanese companies to establish operations in the region.
+In the 1980s, officials in the Alsace region sent an invitation for a Japanese school to establish itself there as a way of attracting Japanese companies to establish operations in the region.
 The director of the Alsace Development Agency, Andre Klein, received contacts from several Japanese educational institutions after he had asked a Nihon Keizai Shimbun reporter to write an article about a possible site for an overseas Japanese boarding school: a former convent in Kientzheim.
 Seijo Gakuen, the organization controlling Seijo University, accepted the offer.
 It wanted to establish a Japanese school in 1987 to celebrate its 70th anniversary.
 In 1984 negotiations to establish the school finished successfully.

 The school opened in April 1986.
 The first principal was Jokichi Moroga.
 After the school opened Sony decided to open a factory in Alsace.
 Other Japanese companies including Ricoh followed.

-In 1990 and 1991 the school had 180 students in grades 7 through 12.
-The school's enrollment declined due to a declining Japanese birthrate and a decreased economic presence of Japanese companies in France, due to the recession in Japan.
-On Friday 11 February 2005 the school held its final graduation ceremony, with 13 students graduating.
-In the school's history a total of 556 students had graduated.
-The European Centre for Japanese Studies in Alsace (Centre européen d'études japonaises, CEEJA, アルザス・欧州日本学研究所 Aruzasu Ōshū Nihongaku Kenkyūsho) opened at the site of the former school.
+In 1990 and 1991, the school had 180 students in grades 7 through 12.
+The school's enrollment steadily fell due to the declining Japanese birthrate and Japan's contracting economic presence in France due to the Lost Decades.
+On 11 February 2005, the school held its final graduation ceremony with 13 students graduating.
+The school graduated a total of 556 students during its existence.

+The former site of the school is now home to the European Centre for Japanese Studies in Alsace (Centre Européen d'Etudes Japonaises d'Alsace (CEEJA), アルザス・欧州日本学研究所 Aruzasu Ōshū Nihongaku Kenkyūsho).

 Curriculum

-Lycée Seijo used the same curriculum as the Seijo Gakuen Junior High School and High School and the courses were taught in Japanese.
+Lycée Seijo used the same curriculum as the Seijo Gakuen Junior High School and High School, with the courses taught in Japanese.